-University leaders are seeking applicants to join the Johns Hopkins University Police Accountability Board, whose members can help shape the development and operation of the Johns Hopkins Police Department.
-The board will play a pivotal role in the coming year in advising the university as it develops the policies and procedures needed for the anticipated launch of the JHPD in 2023.
+University leaders are seeking applicants to join the Johns Hopkins University Police Accountability Board, which is charged with helping to shape the development and operation of the Johns Hopkins Police Department (JHPD).
+The board plays a pivotal role in advising the university as it continues to develop the policies and procedures needed for the launch of the JHPD in 2023.

 The 15-member accountability board was started in 2019 as part of the Community Safety and Strengthening Act, the state law authorizing the JHPD.

-The board is composed of five community members not affiliated with JHU and 10 students, faculty members, and staff.
+The board is composed of five community members not affiliated with JHU and10 students, faculty members, and staff.
 JHU representatives are drawn from across the three campuses where the JHPD will operate—East Baltimore, Homewood, and Peabody—and include at least one member from the Johns Hopkins Black Faculty and Staff Association.
-Baltimore community members also represent these three areas, where JHPD may patrol.
+Baltimore community members also represent these three areas where the JHPD may patrol.

-The Baltimore mayor will fill one vacancy on the board; the others, selected through a formal application process, will consist of three Baltimore City community members not affiliated directly with Johns Hopkins, two JHU faculty members, one staff member, and four students.
+The Baltimore City Council President will fill one vacancy on the board; the others, selected through a formal application process, will consist of four JHU students, one faculty member, and two staff members.

 The membership of the board reflects Johns Hopkins' dedication to empowering diverse people, ideas, and experiences.
 Accountability board members will be expected to share a respect for diversity and a commitment to working across differences to ensure the JHPD is successful and effective and lives up to its promise to be the most progressive, accountable university police department in the nation.